 - Elevate your legs slightly during the day, if possible, and always at night.
 This can improve circulation and relieve pressure.

 - Boost your magnesium intake to help your muscles relax.
 Foods rich in this mineral include dark leafy greens, dark chocolate, almonds, and other nuts, seeds, fish, and avocados.
+A supplement, like our Morphus Magnesium, can ensure you are getting enough magnesium each day.

 - Apply heat and ice.
 When the cramp occurs, use a warm/hot towel or heating pad until the cramp subsides.
 Then apply a cold pack for a few minutes.